 The annual distribution from the RMD method is figured by dividing the account balance by the taxpayer's life expectancy or by the joint life expectancy, which are based on IRS tables published in Publication 590.
-So if the IRA account balance is equal to $1,000,000 and the taxpayer has a 25 year life expectancy, then the minimum 1st distribution is calculated by dividing 1,000,000 by 25, or $40,000.
-The 2nd year distribution is equal to the account balance on the previous year-end divided by 24, and so on.
-Payments based on the joint life and last survivor expectancy will always be smaller, since a joint life expectancy is always longer than for one person.
+So if the IRA account balance = $1,000,000 and the taxpayer has a 25 year life expectancy, then the minimum 1st distribution is calculated by dividing 1,000,000 by 25, or $40,000.
+The 2nd year distribution = the account balance on the previous year-end divided by 24, etc. Payments based on the joint life and last survivor expectancy will always be smaller, since a joint life expectancy is always longer than for 1 person.

 The fixed amortization method amortizes the IRA account balance, in which the payments eventually reduce the account balance to 0.
 The amount of the payments depends on the interest rate used to calculate the amortization.